-Inside your marijuana grow room you can add CO2 to increase concentrations to 1000-1500 ppm so your plants grow about 25% faster in grow phase and produce 10-35% more harvest weight.
+Inside your marijuana grow room you can add CO2 to increase concentrations to 800-1500 ppm so your plants grow about 25% faster in grow phase and produce 10-35% more harvest weight.

 It is a matter of opinion, but many believe that added CO2 also helps your marijuana plants produce more THC.

 Extra CO2 in your hydroponics room enables your plants to handle more heat.
 With ambient levels of CO2 in the regular range, you keep your hydroponics room temperature at 70-74F.

 When you increase CO2 concentrations in your grow room air, you also have to feed your marijuana plants more hydroponics nutrients, more light, and more water.

 Dry ice and fermentation are cheap and simple, but you can’t precisely control how much CO2 they produce.

 Distributing from tanks requires using the proper regulator to control output, but even then you may have a hard time getting precise levels.

 Or you may have to buy tanks of propane or natural gas.
 Consider the security and logistics of how you will source propane or natural gas before you invest in a CO2 generator.

 People growing in vented hydroponics rooms must carefully time venting so it doesn’t just remove added CO2 from the grow room.

 This is tricky because CO2 generators add humidity and heat to your hydroponics room.
 You use more electricity to dispose of the extra heat and humidity, and you have to figure out how to remove heat without removing the CO2 you just added.

 Combine the heat from your lights with the heat from a CO2 burner, and you may need an air conditioner if you don’t already have one.

 CO2 generators burning natural gas or propane have a flame, and where flame and fuel are, fire risk is ever-present.
 Problem is, most hydroponics CO2 generators don’t have enough safety features to eliminate fire risk.

 I use a special, new kind of CO2 generator that’s water-cooled and has more safety features than any other generator, including automatic shut-off, no pilot light, a valve that can handle pressurized municipal gas, an overheating sensor and a tipping sensor.

 Look into CO2 controllers that can integrated with hydroponics climate controllers that monitor and run aeration, fans, CO2 and other factors to ensure optimum temperature, air movement, humidity and CO2.